Azure-Samples/azure-cosmos-db-change-feed-dotnet-retail-sample/README.md

 	![data5](/Lab/labpics/data5.png)

-5. Take the **URI** and **PRIMARY KEY** and copy it to a notepad or another document that you will have access to throughout this part of the lab.
-You'll need it for step 11.
+5. Take the **URI** and **PRIMARY KEY** and copy it to a notepad or another document that you will have access to throughout the lab.
+You should label them **URI** and **PRIMARY KEY**.
+You'll need to copy them into your code later, so please take note and remember where you  are storing it.

 	![codes](/Lab/labpics/data13.PNG)